Tag Archives: buy buy buy - Page 3

 In the early days of CD manufacturing, some CDs were pressed with "pre-emphasis", which is a special equalization.
 CD players as part of their manufacturing specification had to be able to detect pre-emphasis and apply a reverse equalization (de-emphasis) when playing back these early CDs.
 Sounds pretty simple, right?
 Over time (actually very quickly), pre-emphasis use was discontinued, so all CDs today don’t have pre-emphasis anymore.
 That’s fine for the general public, but somewhat of a nuisance for early CD collectors like myself.

 Now that you understand the situation, here is the problem in a nutshell: CD players – and especially computer CD-ROMs – do not have the capability to detect pre-emphasis anymore.
 So if you play back an early CD, you do not get the corrective equalization applied to the music, which makes it sound thin and harsh.
 This also applies to CDs that you rip on your computer.
 There are software plug-ins that can apply de-emphasis to the files after they have been ripped, so the problem can be somewhat mitigated.
-But aside from using your ears, because the CD-ROM cannot detect the pre-emphasis, you can’t know for sure if the CD you ripped has pre-emphasis.
+But aside from using your ears, because the CD-ROM cannot detect the pre-emphasis, you can’t know for sure if the CD you ripping has pre-emphasis.
 Again, not a problem for anyone but early CD collectors.

 And so what I am looking to know is: I want to be able to detect pre-emphasis on CDs in my computer.
 Thus, my project.